woodpjames/CS1632_Spring2021/exercises/1/README.md

 Please refer to [Lecture 4: Test Plans](../../lectures/CS1632_Lecture4_Test_Plans.pdf) Slides 8 - 13
 for more details and examples for each item.

-PRECONDITIONS is the state of the system before performing the test.
+PRECONDITIONS is the **state of the system before performing the test**.
 If the system is a website, it is things like: "user is logged into the website" or "user is subscribed to the mailing list", etc.  The program we will be testing today is a commandline Java program where the test is simply running the